moutis/zmk-config/README.md

  - [***Linger Keys***](https://sites.google.com/alanreiser.com/handsdown#h.w8doktr0rzce) (via macros, and hold-tap behaviors) for things like paired symbols like `{([<>])}` and diacritics `éèôåō`, and more.
  - My ZMK boards are almost indistinguishable from QMK now.

 Currently building only for Mac only (*hard coded for gui instead of ctrl, and some Mac specific keycodes*), because I use this mainly with my iPads and phone when I'm on the road.
-My [***Semantic Keys***](https://sites.google.com/alanreiser.com/handsdown#h.7mehnxbqcx2s) feature for platform independence works on my QMK implementations, but isn't yet fully fleshed out and will require more invasive work for ZMK, so this too is for later. *I'll probably deal with this with a separate platform layer and macro parameters…this will take time.
+My [***Semantic Keys***](https://sites.google.com/alanreiser.com/handsdown#h.7mehnxbqcx2s) feature for platform independence works on my QMK implementations, but isn't yet fully fleshed out and will require more invasive work for ZMK, so this is for later. *I'll probably deal with this with a separate platform layer and macro parameters…this will take time.
 I'm stupid busy currently.*

-### Templates for many popular keyboards/form-factors:
+### Templates for many popular keyboards & form-factors:
 - [**Corne-ish** *Zen*](https://www.reddit.com/r/ErgoMechKeyboards/comments/reyulp/my_new_zen/) (*Sublime portable split*)
 - [**Zaphod**](https://www.reddit.com/r/ErgoMechKeyboards/comments/1130oor/zaphod_in_café_society/) (*Peak unibody at the end of the world*)
 - [**Bad Wings** *Slim*](https://www.reddit.com/r/ErgoMechKeyboards/comments/16huy9s/thin_is_in/) (*Wafer thin unsplit*)